Tips for Critiquing Other Writers’ Work

 Devour the Food, Not the Hostess

 Whatever you do or say during your critique, your feedback should be directed at the writing, not the writer.
 Don’t start your comments with the word “you” — ever.
 Always refer to the piece, the sentence, the paragraph, the prose, or the narrative.
-You are judging the work, not the individual who produced it, and though compliments aimed at the writer might be well received, there’s a subtle but significant difference between pointing out flaws in the piece versus the person.
+You are judging the work, not the individual who produced it, and though compliments aimed at the writer might be well received, there’s a subtle but significant difference between pointing out flaws in the piece versus the person who created it.

 Let the Good Times Roll